Fred Olsen Braemar Cruise Ship Review

 Leather chesterfield style sofas and comfortable high back chairs are a plenty in the Morning Light Pub.
 With a large model ship and lots of nautically themed paintings including one of Fred Olsen and his brothers, it really has got that pub at sea feel to it.
 Jerry and his staff were very efficient and kept our drinks topped up, delivered with bar snacks including peanuts , twiglets and Bombay mix.
 Jonathon Kelly the resident pub singer entertains you throughout the day and night with all your favourite tunes.
 This is an excellent place for a pre show drink or a quieter alternative to the entertainment in the coral club.

 Casino on the Braemar Cruise Ship

 There isn’t a casino on board, just two gaming tables which offer, black jack and roulette.
 There are no fruit machines or bandits.
 Found between the morning light and the bookmark cafe despite it being small it always seemed popular.

 With seating for around 40 people this was a real nice place if reading is your thing.
-Lots of high back chairs and tables a sofa and with a centerpiece of a large round glass table with a giant coloured head on it.
+Lots of high back chairs and tables a sofa and with a centre piece of a large round glass table with a giant coloured head on it.
 See photo as it’s much easier than trying to describe it, we’ve never seen anything quite like it before!
 A semi circular bookcase containing a ample amount of books is tucked away in the corner plus a glass cabinet full of board games.
 There was also a glass box for depositing of your old books for sanitisation which we thought was a great idea.

 The Bookmark cafe